owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 </div>

-Assuming we are building an e-commerce platform, we get a store object by going through the store mapper:
+Assuming we are building an e-commerce platform, we get a store object by going through the store mapper which connects to the database:

 {% highlight ruby %}
 # app/controllers/stores_controller.rb